 - Consider the vital points you want your listeners to take away.

 - Ask yourself these three questions: Who are my listeners?
 What kind of conversation do they like listening to?
 What are their social, cultural, and demographic backgrounds?.
 Work with these questions in mind.

 - Avoid very common debate topics because the interest in such might have lost test since they have been used often.
 There are most debated topics listed below that are very interesting, so go for them.

 - Avoid being Boring: This still calls for choosing an interesting topic.
 To avoid being boring in your presentation, read to the end to see the tips to become a better debater.

-These are the list of most debated topics
+This is the list of most debated topics

 - Men are better Citizens than women

 - Which is the best: to be honest and remain poor or to be dishonest and become rich?

 - Social media impacts on children negatively than it does positively

 - Citizens properties should be owned by governments